Want to enhance your health writing skills?

 Who should take this course?

-This health writing course is for you if you’re:
+This course is perfect for you if you’re:

-- A health professional, academic, scientist, MD or PHD – and you haven’t had a lot of experience writing for a lay audience.
+- A health professional, academic, scientist, MD – and you haven’t had a lot of experience writing for a lay audience

-- Keen to enhance your health writing skills – and are looking for best-practice health writing techniques.
+- Keen to progress your health writing skills – and are looking for best-practice health writing techniques

 Here’s what you’ll learn.